 Gary Geisler is a Digital Library Engineer and Web Developer in Stanford's Digital Library Systems and Services group and the primary developer of the Revs Program at Stanford website.
 His work at Stanford has focused on user experience design and front-end development for Ruby on Rails and Drupal applications.
 Prior to joining Stanford, Geisler was a professor at the University of Texas at Austin and at Simmons College in Boston, where he taught graduate courses, served as principal- or co-investigator on several funded grant projects, authored or co-authored many academic publications, and consulted on a range of digital library projects.
 Before going to graduate school, Geisler worked as a software engineer at IBM in Research Triangle Park, NC.

-J. Christian Gerdes, Director Center for Automotive Research at Stanford (CARS), Director Dynamic Design Lab, and Co-Director Revs Program
+J. Christian Gerdes, Director Revs Program at Stanford, Center for Automotive Research at Stanford (CARS), Director Dynamic Design Lab

 Professor Gerdes' research centers on the application of dynamic modeling to problems in nonlinear control, estimation and diagnostics.
 Specific areas of interest include the development of driver assistance systems for lane keeping and collision avoidance, modeling and control of novel combustion processes for Internal Combustion engines and diagnostics for automotive drive-by-wire systems.
 Prior to joining Stanford, Professor Gerdes was the project leader for vehicle dynamics at the Vehicle Systems Technology Center of Daimler-Benz Research and Technology North America.
 His work at Daimler focused on safety analysis and simulation-based design of heavy trucks for the Freightliner Corporation.
 He leads the Revs research team looking at the inner workings of the driver through physiological data synchronized with a suite of mechanical data from the vehicle.